Karanga-a-Hape railway station: History

 Proposals for a link between downtown Auckland and central suburb train routes have been around since the 1920s, but the first proposal involving a station on Karangahape Road came in 2003.
 Auckland Council proposed an underground line running between Britomart and Maungawhau-Mount Eden station, including two new stations at Aotea Square and Karangahape Road.

+After consultation on a tunnelled rail line through the Auckland CBD, the Auckland Regional Transport Authority (ARTA) and KiwiRail announced their preferred route in 2010 featuring three stations.
+Starting in Britomart, the route would go up to "Aotea" station underneath Albert Street, then "K Road" station, then a station on Upper Symonds Street.

+In September 2015 Auckland Council announced that the entrance to the station would be on Mercury Lane, with future proofing for a second entrance at Beresford Square.
+In 2018 the plans were expanded to include building the second entrance, along with lengthening the platforms to accommodate 9-car trains.

 Demolition work for the Mercury Lane site began on 4 November 2019, taking out the prominent Mercury Plaza foodcourt and some surrounding buildings.
-Tunneling from Mount Eden station to Karanga-a-hape station began on 26 April 2022, with the Dame Whina Cooper Herrenknecht TBM breaking through on 15 July 2022.
+Tunneling from Mount Eden station to Karanga-a-Hape station began on 26 April 2022, with the Dame Whina Cooper Herrenknecht TBM breaking through on 15 July 2022.